-BEFORE EACH USE - Check spa water with a test strip for proper sanitation levels and adjust accordingly to the proper levels.
+BEFORE EACH USE

+Check spa water with a test strip for proper sanitation levels and adjust accordingly to the proper levels.
+Free chlorine level should be 1-3 ppm.

-ONCE A WEEK - Add 3 Tablespoons of a non-chlorine shock or
+ONCE A WEEK

-1 teaspoon of Dichlor to spa per 250 gallons.
+Add 1 ounce of non-chlorine shock/oxidizer or chlorine to spa to help maintain the water quality.

-3 TIMES A WEEK - Test water using chemical test strips.
+3 TIMES A WEEK

+Test water using chemical test strips.
 Adjust sanitizer, pH and Alkalinity accordingly.
+The total alkalinity should be between 80 - 150 ppm and the PH should be between 7.2 - 7.8.